 What Is the Good Samaritan Law for CPR?

 Good Samaritans who provide emergency CPR are also protected under existing Good Samaritan laws.
 However, there should be an apparent need for emergency CPR or assistance.
 Without good-faith efforts to provide aid in an emergency, a Good Samaritan could still face liability.

 Again, the same Good Samaritan laws apply when calling 911.
 It is important always to remain truthful and honest when talking with 911 personnel.
 Civil liability for providing emergency care arises when a person does not act in good faith.
 Thus, a fraudulent or misleading call to 911 could potentially lead to civil liability.
 Also, it is important to remember that Good Samaritan laws primarily deal with state civil liability.
 This means that any federal civil liability or criminal law liability, whether state or federal, could still result from a Good Samaritan’s behavior.

 Contact Us for Legal Help After an Accident

-The legal team at Fleming Law, P.C., has years of experience representing accident victims.
+The Houston car accident legal team at Fleming Law has years of experience representing accident victims.
 If you believe your injuries may have been made worse by a bystander’s willfully or wantonly negligent efforts to help, you should speak with a member of our team.
-Mr. Fleming is a board certified personal injury attorney and has the legal knowledge to help you understand your legal options.
+Mr. Fleming is a board-certified personal injury attorney and has the legal knowledge to help you understand your legal options.
 Contact us by phone, online, or through our webpage’s live chat option today.
 We can help you understand your situation in the face of the existing Texas Good Samaritan laws.